In most places, placing a dumpster rental on your personal property doesn't require more than a simple phone call to a local service provider.

 In some cities, like Denver, Colorado, the dumpster rental company must fill out and obtain the permit, not the renter.

 In other cities, the homeowner, business owner, or contractor may be responsible for obtaining it.

 Check with your dumpster rental provider to determine the requirement in your city.

-Contact a dumpster rental provider near you and discuss your project needs in detail for accurate rental quotes.
+Contact several dumpster rental providers near you and discuss your project needs in detail for accurate rental quotes.

-If it’s determined that a dumpster permit is necessary, make arrangements with the dumpster rental company to obtain it.
+If it’s determined that a dumpster permit is necessary, make arrangements with the dumpster rental company you hire to obtain it.

 If the dumpster provider agrees (or is required) to get the dumpster permit on your behalf, your job is done!

-If you are obtaining the permit, move to the next step.
+If you are the one obtaining the permit, move to the next step.

 Contact your local public works or transportation department by telephone or online.